 The peer facilitator ensures that every man who brings an issue to the table has some time in the meeting.
 The discussion is confidential and empathetic, and we strive to make no judgments and give no advice.
 Men around the table listen and share from their own experiences to the benefit of all.
 It usually comes as a welcome relief to be among guys who know what you’re talking about and how you feel because they’ve all been through similar situations, faced similar challenges.

 Some men come to only one meeting.
 Others attend for years.
 Only you can decide what’s right for you.
 If you do choose to continue attending, you will almost certainly make many friends among the men in the group.
 Becoming a dues paying member is not required, but the money goes toward a worthy goal, namely helping GFAS outreach so that men like ourselves can find GFAS and the support it provides.

 When and where

-IN-PERSON meetings are the first and third Thursdays of every month, from 7:30-9pm.
+IN-PERSON meetings are every Thursday from 7:30-9pm.
 The meeting will ALSO be available via Zoom.
 Use the link posted on the Featured section of our Facebook group or obtain from a GFAS member.
 Post-meeting social time is planned after in-person meetings.